GarredMurphy/CodePathTwitter/README.md

 Describe any challenges encountered while building the app.

+- I had problems with getting the app to run and login.
+I decided to completely start the project over so i deleted everything i wrote.

 ## Credits

 List an 3rd party libraries, icons, graphics, or other assets you used in your app.